Skip Navigation Linkswww.mathertel.de --> Arduino Projects --> DMX Shield with isolation

 When equipping the board it is possible to let off some components and thus to achieve simplification and cost reduction.

-Here is a picture of a partly assembled shield from version 2 where all isolating components have been left off and only the sending and direction signal have been bridged.
+Here is a picture of a partly assembled shield where all isolating components have been left off and only the sending and direction signal have been bridged:

 A picture of a simplified DMX Shield